jaden14/quarry_vehicle/README.md

 # Module Checklist

-- [/] Conveyance - Jquery (Create, Update, Validate) Included
+- [x] Conveyance - Jquery (Create, Update, Validate) Included
-- [/] Violation Type
-- [/] Vehicle Violations

-Jquery to be implement on the ff:
 - [x] Violation Type
 - [x] Vehicle Violations

+Jquery to be implement on the ff:
+- [  ] Violation Type
+- [  ] Vehicle Violations
-- [x] Quarry and Sub-Quarry
+- [  ] Quarry and Sub-Quarry

 # Installation
 There is no font package included here, if you want to add icon/s go to https://icons.getbootstrap.com/ then copy the HTML SVG for performance.